Infrastructure

 Most cold email campaigns fail not because of bad copy or poor targeting, but because the infrastructure supporting them isn't built to handle scale.
 Without proper infrastructure, your emails land in spam, your domains get blacklisted, and your deliverability craters — often permanently.

-Key Facts: Cold Deliverability Infrastructure (multi-channel outreach)
+Key Facts: Cold Email Infrastructure

 Key statistic: Teams without proper infrastructure see deliverability rates drop from 95% to under 50% within 3-6 months of scaling, while teams with infrastructure-first setups maintain 90%+ inbox placement rates.